ade/SDL2-android-helloworld/README.md

 # SDL2-android-helloworld
-Skeleton for compiling and SDL2 app for android
+Skeleton for compiling an SDL2 app for android

 If all goes well, you will compile an app that shows a SDL logo that exits the app when tapped.